tuminguyen/hmnguyen.github.io/markdown/blog_7.md

 - Parse the data into my wanted format.
 The detail meaning of each column is described in [this codebook](https://start.umd.edu/gtd/downloads/Codebook.pdf).
 You can base on that to customize your filter, drop any columns and keep only your interested data.
 - Index documents

+Below is my customized format that you can consider:

 ```json
 {